 - I John 4:7-14

 Note that love is the touchstone for everything done by God to give believers eternal life.
-Love is the basis from which the promise was made, sent, completed the mission, and made the basis for its realization and fulfillment.
+Love was the basis from which the promise was made, sent and completed.
+Love is also the basis for the realization and fulfillment of the promise.
 Love from the beginning to the everlasting end.
-This is why all sin is really violence against love in one way or another.
+This is why all sin is, in fact, violence against love in one way or another.

 Hell, therefore, is existence without love, which ultimately is no existence at all since existence cannot be sustained without a measure of love.
-Therefore, hell does exist but those there cannot be sustained forever and in this is seen the judgment and mercy of God in that those who go to hell go to a real dimension of mind and sense and suffering, but cannot survive there and thus are extinguished into merciful nothingness.
+Therefore, hell does exist but those there cannot be sustained forever and in this is seen the judgment and mercy of God in that those who go to hell go to a real dimension of mind and sense and suffering, but cannot survive there.

 Mankind's end, therefore, is either intimate loving knowledge of God within the Godhead forever or the separation from God into nothingness forever.

-If this did happen here, once again here are the seven passages I would choose to summarize the Bible:
+If, however, this did happen, here once again are the seven passages I would choose to summarize the Bible: